apache/incubator-hugegraph/hugegraph-server/hugegraph-dist/docker/README.md

 2. Using docker compose

-    Similarly, we can set the envionment variables in the docker-compose.yaml:
+    Similarly, we can set the environment variables in the docker-compose.yaml:

     ```yaml
     version: '3'